-A central question for this study is if the financial instability hypothesis applies for the BMC.
+A central question for this study is if the financial instability hypothesis applies to the BMC.
 In order to study that we will follow central financial components before and during the fall to the abyss.
 Let us first look at the anatomy of the development itself, i.e. how the crisis evolved.

-According to the financial instability hypothesis busts follow times of over heated markets.
+According to the financial instability hypothesis, busts follow times of overheated markets.
 This should be mirrored in key variables clearly above sustainable equilibriums, followed by revulsion with key variables clearly under sustainable equilibriums.

-It is of course difficult to know what these equilibriums should be.
-However, markets will in the long run move towards a pattern of steady state development.
-Thus, a long run trend should reflect this development.
+It is, of course, difficult to know what these equilibriums should be.
+However, markets will in the long run move towards a pattern of steady-state development.
+Thus, a long-run trend should reflect this development.
 This trend is by no means linear.
-Rather both supply side and demand side alterations make such trends polynomial, i.e. they are shifting throughout time.
+Rather both supply-side and demand-side alterations make such trends polynomial, i.e. they are shifting throughout time.

-6.1.
+7.1.
 Model

-To be able to decide on the upturns and the downturns of the BMC the paper maps deviations from trends of key financial indicators.
+To be able to decide on the upturns and the downturns of the BMC, the paper maps deviations from trends of key financial indicators.
 We then use polynomial trends, which reflect smoothed versions of the actual series.
-In order to do so we use structural time series analysis, separating observed time series ( $x_t$ ) into trend components ( $g_t$ ), a cycle components ( $c_t$ ) seasonal components ( $s_t$ ) and irregular components ( $i_t$ ):
+In order to do so we use structural time series analysis.
+This method separates observed time series (x_t) into different trend components (g_t) , cycle components (c_t) seasonal components (s_t) , and irregular components (i_t) :